niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-When you want to access your custom class remember to use the namespace `Niuware\WebFramework\Helpers`:
+When you want to access your custom class remember to use the namespace `App\Helpers`:

 {% highlight php %}
 [app/controllers/MyController.controller.php]

 <?php

-namespace Niuware\WebFramework\Controllers;
+namespace App\Controllers;

 use Niuware\WebFramework\Controller;
-use Niuware\WebFramework\Helpers;
+use App\Helpers;

 final class MyController extends Controller {